MaxJuniorr/eight-queens-puzzle/README.md

 ![Stochastic Hill Climbing Fluxogram](attachments/HillBlack.png)

+#### Fluxogram Explanation

+* Start: The algorithm begins.

+* Create the population: In this stage, the initial population is created randomly, containing possible solutions (individuals) for the problem to be solved.

+* While iterations < maximum number of generations: This condition checks if the maximum number of iterations (generations) has been reached.
+If not, the process continues.

+* Calculate each individual’s fitness: At this stage, the algorithm evaluates each individual's fitness in the population, based on how close they are to solving the problem.

+* If fitness = 28: It checks if any individual has obtained a fitness score equal to 28.
+If so, the algorithm should end, returning the individual who has reached the solution.
+If the score is not equal to 28, then it proceeds to the next step.

+* Save the individual with the best fitness to survive: If the previous condition is not met, the best individual (the one with the highest fitness) is saved for the next generation.

+* Use the roulette technique to select the parents for crossover: The algorithm selects two individuals (parents) for crossover using the roulette method, where the selection probability is proportional to each individual’s fitness.

+* If crossover probability is reached: This step checks whether crossover should occur based on the defined probability.

+* Crossover happens: If the crossover condition is met, crossover occurs between the selected parents, generating new individuals (offspring).

+* If mutation probability is reached: This checks whether mutation should occur based on the mutation probability.

+* Mutation happens: If the mutation condition is met, a mutation occurs, introducing changes in a random bit of a random individual.

+* Replace the entire population with a new generation, except for the best surviving individual: The algorithm replaces the old population with the new generation, ensuring that the best individual from the previous generation survives.

+* Increment iterations: The number of iterations is incremented.

+* Repeat until the maximum number of generations is reached or the solution is found.

 #### Results
 Running the Stochastic Hill Climbing 50 times, with a MAXFAILS = 500, we obtain the following metrics: